zdravkov/kendo-docs/getting-started/web/sortable/integration.md

         grid.dataSource.sync(); //submit the changes through the update transport and refresh the Grid }

-### Example - sending the newIndex and oldIndex to the server
+### Example - send the newIndex and oldIndex to the server

-    function onChange(e) {
+    //the change event handler of the Sortable widget function onChange(e) {
         var grid = e.sender.element.data("kendoGrid"),
             oldIndex = e.oldIndex , //the old position